-Th Three months ended March 31,

-2017 20 16

-Stock based compensation \$ 46 \$ 8

-\$/boe \$ 0.73 \$ 0.08
+Three months ended June 30, Six months ended June 3 2017 201 2016 017 2016 Stock based compensation \$ 170 \$ 7 \$ 216 \$ 15 \$/boe \$ 5.68 \$ 0.06 \$ 2.33 \$ 0.04

 The Company has granted common share purchase options to officers, directors, and employees with exercise prices equal to or greater than the fair value of the common shares on the grant date.
 Upon exercise, the options are settled in common shares issued from treasury.
 For options issued prior to 2016, each tranche of the share purchase options have a five-year term and vest one-third immediately with the remaining two-thirds at one-third per year each on the anniversary of the grant date.
 In Q3 2016, options were granted with a seven-year term and which vest one-third per year on the anniversary of the grant date for the three subsequent years.
+In Q2 2017, options were granted with a five-year term, which vest one-third per year on the anniversary date for the three subsequent years.
 All options are to be settled by physical delivery of shares.